Rays vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Yandy Diaz and the Tampa Bay Rays face Luis Robert and the Chicago White Sox at Guaranteed Rate Field on Friday.
-First pitch is at 7:10 PM ET.
+Randy Arozarena and the Tampa Bay Rays take on the Chicago White Sox and starter Lance Lynn on Saturday at 7:10 PM ET at Guaranteed Rate Field.

-The White Sox are +125 moneyline underdogs for this matchup with the favored Rays (-150).
-An 8.5-run over/under has been listed in this matchup.
+The White Sox are +120 moneyline underdogs for this matchup with the favored Rays (-145).
+The matchup's total is listed at 9 runs.

 Rep your team with officially licensed Raysgear!
 Head to Fanatics to find jerseys, shirts, and much more.